-Alta’s business plans identify the range of business models that describe the ownership and operational structures of existing bike share programs in North America.
+Alta’s business plans identify the range of business models that describe the ownership and operational structures of existing bike and scooter share programs in North America.

-We use state-of-the-practice bike share modeling tools based on data from existing bike share programs to deﬁne expected system costs and develop diversiﬁed funding strategies.
+We use state-of-the-practice bike and scooter share modeling tools based on data from existing bike and scooter share programs to deﬁne expected system costs and develop diversiﬁed funding strategies.
 We explore all avenues of potential revenue, including user fees, sponsorship, as well as public and private funding.
-Our collaborative planning process results in plans that generate interest in bike share with decision-makers, potential sponsors, and the general public.
+Our collaborative planning process results in plans that generate interest in bike and scooter share with decision-makers, potential sponsors, and the general public.